Start your day with eggs Benedict—two poached eggs, Canadian bacon, asparagus and Hollandaise sauce on crusty French bread—at Manna Java World Cafe.

 Relax with a tasting of Stone Cliff Winery’s best-selling Riesling and Moscato wines; take home a wine glass as souvenir.

-For $1.50 each way, zip up the Fenelon Place Elevator, the world’s shortest, steepest scenic railway.
+For $1.50 each way, ride up the Fenelon Place Elevator, the world’s shortest, steepest scenic railway.
 The tristate view from the top of the bluff is magnificent.
-Then take the free half-hour narrated city trolley tour through the Mississippi River Walk area and downtown.

 You’re likely to see some wildlife during the Spirit of Dubuque lunch cruise, a two-hour narrated Mississippi River eco/historic sightseeing cruise aboard Iowa’s only authentic paddle wheeler.